-Based at the Trinity Green campus the Boxing Academy boasts three boxing rings, including an AIBA-spec competition ring, a full range of hitting equipment, mirrors, weights, two full sets of instant playback audio-visual equipment with 51-inch TV monitors for performance analysis and a sound system.
+Based at the Trinity Green campus Bradford Police and College Boxing boasts three boxing rings, including an AIBA-spec competition ring, a full range of hitting equipment, mirrors, weights, two full sets of instant playback audio-visual equipment with 51-inch TV monitors for performance analysis and a sound system.

 The academy features a 120-bed residential facility, with adaptable on site catering and a state –of-the-art physiotherapy service based nearby.

-Bradford College is only one of seven country in the college to have a dedicated boxing centre for its students.
+Bradford College is only one of seven colleges in the country to have a dedicated boxing centre for its students.
 This has led to many individuals coming to study from further afield to utilise this unique facility alongside their studies.

 Bradford Police and College Boxing has gone from strength to strength since its opening in 2008, with thousands of students and staff training for fitness and various boxers competing for their club.